Egg prices for consumers fell to 5-month low in May. Here's why.

 While egg prices have declined for two consecutive months, down from $6.23 a dozen in March, they remain elevated compared with 12 months ago.
 In May 2024, a dozen eggs cost $2.70.

-David Ortega, a food economics professor at Michigan State University, told CBS MoneyWatch that avian flu containment has been responsible for most of the decrease in the average price of eggs.
+David Ortega, a food economics professor at Michigan State University, told CBS MoneyWatch that containing avian flu explains most of the drop in egg prices.

 "This is primarily due to a reduction in the number of commercial facilities that have been impacted by the bird flu," he said.
 "A lot of bird flu activity in the beginning of the year led to a significant surge in egg prices, but those impacts have really lessened over the past couple of months."